symfony/symfony-docs/components/http_kernel.rst

 not take many steps.
 You create an
 :doc:`event dispatcher </components/event_dispatcher>` and a
 :ref:`controller and argument resolver <component-http-kernel-resolve-controller>` (explained below).
-To complete your working kernel, you'll add more event listeners to the events discussed below::
+To complete your working kernel, you will add more event listeners to the events discussed below::

     use Symfony\Component\EventDispatcher\EventDispatcher;